bihealth/sodar-server/docs_manual/source/dev_guide.rst

 Please add the related issue ID(s) to the title of your pull request and ensure the pull request is set against the ``dev`` branch.

+It is strongly recommended to use descriptive commit messages even in work commits that are to be squashed in merging.
+This will aid the review process.

 Before submitting a pull request for review, ensure the following: